alireza-sohrabi/ngx-mat-select/README.md

 # NgxMatSelect

+SearchBox, infinite Scroll and Mobile View are embedded into Angular Material Select Component.
 This library was generated for Angular Material to improve select component (mat-select).
 In this library, I defined a directive for <mat-select> which generate Search box and Mobile View.